Picking Stocks – The Basics

 The biggest choice you will make will be balancing risk and reward – investing all your cash in very risky assets with high growth (or loss) potential, or focus on companies that you believe can be strong in the long run.

 In order to reduce some risk in picking stocks, you might want to try using a professional.
-This Motley Fool Review will explain how the Motley Fool team analyses stocks to find what they believe are the best stocks to buy.
+This Motley Fool Review will explain how the Motley Fool team analyzes stocks to find what they believe are the best stocks to buy.

 If you want a more thorough review of their best selling newsletter then our Motley Fool Stock Advisor Review will tell you about their most popular advisory service, how it has performed in the last 3 years, and give you a 50% discount if you want to try it.
+If you still aren’t convinced, then read this review of the top stock newsletters.

 Once you consider how risky you are feeling, next decide how you want to diversify your portfolio, which will help you decide how much cash to invest in each symbol.
 Your challenge may do this automatically – most challenges include a “position limit”, meaning you can only invest a certain percentage of your cash in any single stock.
 You can check if your contest has a Position Limit rule on the Account Balances page.